-- establishes or maintains a covert personal or other relationship for the purposes of: - o obtaining information; or - o providing access to information to another person; or - discloses information obtained by the use or existence of that covert relationship RIPA authorisation is required for using a Source.
+- establishes or maintains a covert personal or other relationship for the purposes of: - obtaining information; or - o providing access to information to another person; or

+• discloses information obtained by the use or existence of that covert relationship RIPA authorisation is required for using a Source.

-There are special rules for using juvenile or vulnerable persons as sources, and only the Director (HoPS) can authorise such surveillance.
+There are special rules for using juvenile or vulnerable persons as sources, and only the Director (HoPS) or in his/her absence the appointed deputy can authorise such surveillance.
 Further advice should be sought from the Council's Legal Section in such cases.